 A leave of absence may be requested by a student or may be required by the Director at the recommendation of the Division academic review committee.
 The student is responsible for initiating determination of the financial consequences of taking a leave of absence.
-Students should review financial arrangements with the CAHP Office of Student Affairs, UNMC Office of Student Services and the UNMC Office of Financial Aid.
+Students should review financial arrangements with the CAHP Office of Student Affairs, UNMC Office of Student UNMC Office of Student Affairs, UNMC Office of Student UNMC Office of Student Student Services and the UNMC Office of Financial Aid.